theodorton/theodorton.github.com/content/post/7drl.md

 <div style="width:100%;height:0;padding-bottom:63%;position:relative;"><iframe src="https://giphy.com/embed/ZNVCwBR1FGVUjqjZB2" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

 I didn't have any experience playing roguelikes–except from the basic mechanics–so I learned a ton from the process.
-A tutorial for Python and libtcod exists, and it seems like the usual starting point for most roguelike developers.
+A [tutorial for Python and libtcod](http://roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod) exists, and it seems like the usual starting point for most roguelike developers.
 Coming from web development and a heavy object- and pattern-oriented programming world, the tutorial comes off as pretty pragmatic to me.
-This turned out to create som unexpected problems as I deviated from the example code and attempted to refactor my code.
+This turned out to create some unexpected problems as I deviated from the example code and attempted to refactor my code.
 More on that later.

 Alex, a friend of mine did the graphics and audio.
 We've been working on games before, but never made something as playable as this.
 It made a big difference to the play experience and making it more accessible compared to an ASCII-experience.
 He also came up with the theme, title and backstory for the game.